betz-engineering/betz-engineering.github.io/docs/open_hardware/ui_board_1u.md

 Recommended front panel cut-outs [mm]
 ///

+!!! tip
-To improve the appearance of the rectangular cut-out, I recommend to round the corners and add chamfering on the edges.
+    To improve the appearance of the rectangular cut-out, round the corners (r = 2 mm) and add chamfering on the edges.

 Acrylic light-guides are used to integrate the LEDs into the front panel.
 They provide some flexibility with respect to the thickness of the front-panel and make the PCB easier to manufacture.
 All orders include light-guides for 5 mm holes.